pnnl/memgaze/xlib/README.md

   perf script --script=perf-script-intel-pt.py -i <trace>
   ```

-- Other notes (???)
+- Other notes:

-  - without --per-thread, perf opens a fd on each core because it has a buffer/event per cpu; size (129 pages  4 k)

-  - perf-event-disable (ioctl) should have an effect when it returns (write to msr)
+  - Call paths: On our Atom-based (J5005) test machine, it appears
+    that collecting call paths using LBR is not supported.
+Therefore,
+    '-g' defaults to libunwind. libunwind occurs in user-space and

-  - libunwind happens in userland: perf copies context/stack into its buffer
+    perf copies context/stack into its buffer.

 -----------------------------------------------------------------------------